flatsiedatsie/webthings-network-presence-detection/README.md

 # Webthings network presence detection

-Development of this addon now takes place at: https://github.com/flatsiedatsie/webthings-network-presence-detection
+NOTE: Development of this addon now takes place at: https://github.com/flatsiedatsie/webthings-network-presence-detection

 Using this add-on, devices on your local network can be added as a 'thing' in the Mozilla WebThings Gateway.
 Automations can then respond to their presence.
 For example, turn on the lights at night when your mobile phone connects to the wireless network.
 Or turn of the heater when none of your phones or laptops are on the network.